Skip to Site Header Skip to Main Content Skip to Footer

 When to Contact Your Doctor?

-Please contact your doctor and seek medical attention if you're concerned about night sweats or any other sleep challenges.
-Your physician may want to recommend further examination or prescribe medications.
-Other symptoms may include the following:
+Please seek medical attention if you experience night sweats or other sleep challenges.
+Your doctor may recommend further tests or prescribe medication.
+You may also experience other symptoms:

 • Fever